This article is also available in Brazilian Portuguese and Spanish:

 - Advertised routes that are received by an OCA are synchronized with Open Connect control plane services approximately every five minutes.

 - Netflix uses RPKI-based route filtering.
 For more information, see: RPKI-based route filtering.

 - Netflix has joined the MANRS initiative.
 For more information, see: Mutually Agreed Norms for Routing Security (MANRS)

 Troubleshooting BGP Advertisements

-There are two tools in the Partner Portal that you can use to explore and troubleshoot BGP announcements:
+There are a few tools in the Partner Portal that you can use to explore and troubleshoot BGP announcements:

 - Use the Route Explorer to monitor the state of the BGP sessions and announcements that you have configured between your routers and the Netflix Open Connect Appliances that are embedded in your network.